 Like the effects of addiction, bipolar disorder can affect a person’s emotional and physical well-being.
 People with bipolar and substance use disorder have greater financial instability, experience more unexpected injuries, experience relationship problems, and have a higher suicide rate than the general population.

-According to several studies, about 60 percent of people with bipolar disorder have or have had some history of substance abuse and addiction.
+According to several studies, about 60 percent of people with bipolar disorder have a history of substance abuse and addiction.

 What Is Bipolar Disorder?